Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Conclusion

 Enamel jewellery sits at an interesting crossroads.
 It's ancient but feels contemporary.
 It's decorative but not frivolous.
-It adds colour and personality without the commitment of a tattoo or the cost of a gemstone collection.
+The technique adds colour and personality without the commitment of a tattoo or the cost of a gemstone collection.

 The key to a good experience is knowing what you're buying.
-Understand the difference between hot and cold enamel.
+Understand the difference between hot and cold varieties.
 Check the base metal.
 Store and clean your pieces properly.
-And when styling, remember that enamel is already doing the talking.
+And when styling, remember that the colour is already doing the talking.
 You just need to let it.

-If you've made it this far, you know more about enamel than most jewellers will ever tell you.
+If you've made it this far, you know more about this craft than most jewellers will ever tell you.
 Use that knowledge the next time you're choosing a piece, whether it's for yourself or as a gift.